romychab/effects-hilt-plugin/README.md

   also in the library modules:

   - Make sure KSP and Hilt are added and configured in the library module.
-  - Add the following additional KSP option (:warning: only for library modules, NOT for the application module):
+  - Add the following additional KSP option (⚠️ only for library modules, NOT for the application module):

   ```kotlin